Happy Earth Day, “Urban Garden”

 In managing the urban garden, it is good to keep in mind its goals.
 If these are to help individuals eat healthful food, meditate, exercise, support the water, soil, and wildlife, and beautify the neighborhood, much togetherness among gardeners may not be required.
 Depending on the size of the community garden, gardeners may gather once or twice a growing season to work together toting and distributing wood chips.
 I was asked to be the assistant manager of a community garden.
 I accepted most of the role, without the title.
 The task can be as demanding as managing a community theater, religious group, or civic association.

 Two of my undergraduate professional writing students chose to create gardening manuals for their community gardeners.
 In one of the successful projects, the writer was surprised at the challenge of choosing her topics -- which included a comprehensive description of "good bugs" and "bad bugs" -- as well as the number of revisions involved.
-(You might check out my photos of various garden insects -- pollinators, helpful predators, pests, which were visiting various gardens I maintained or observed -- at: https://tinyurl.com/insectgardenMDbyCKriesberg .
-The photos are intended to be viewed left to right and top to bottom, sorted by name, with a key to the insects at the end.)
+(You might check my photos of various garden insects -- pollinators, helpful predators, pests, which were visiting various gardens I maintained or observed -- at: https://tinyurl.com/insectgardenMDbyCKriesberg.
+The photos are intended to be viewed left to right and top to bottom, sorted by name, with a key to the insects at the end.
+You may also find a gallery of these garden insects at my Flickr photo album, https://tinyurl.com/gardeninsects-byCKriesberg.
+Do you recognize any of these insect inhabitants or visitors?)

 I succeeded in helping wild Monarch Butterflies.
 Recently, the International Union for Conservation of Nature has declared the migratory Monarch Butterflies, the type I seek to preserve, as endangered.
 Some observers report that these butterflies have thrived better in urban than rural settings.
 In my garden plot, I discovered evidence -- difficult to spot -- that a number of these revered butterflies had emerged from the chrysalis to winged adulthood.